-3. Time Constraints
+Time Constraints

-Time Constraints placed on the economy and LEAs in reference to deliverables on a timely and efficient basis must be considered and an analyzed as to whether they are achievable and can be delivered and implemented timely is a priority particularly in the current COVID-19 Pandemic environment.
+Time Constraints placed on the economy and LEAs in reference to deliverables on a timely and efficient basis must be considered and an analyzed as to whether they are achievable and can be delivered and implemented timely.
 The school must deliver value beyond or in addition to savings.